camael24/launchee-gui/README.md

 git clone https://github.com/camael24/Launchee-Windows
 ```

-1. Get NGINX server and install in folder Launchee-Windows
-2. Get your own php and install in folder Launchee-Windows
+1. Get your own php and install in folder Launchee-Windows
-3. Get xulrunner and install in folder Launchee-Windows
+2. Get xulrunner and install in folder Launchee-Windows

 You must have this architecture
 ```